 Price Action Trading – Trading Intraday Price Action

-Here is a new video on price action trading, particularly trading intraday price action.
+Here is a new video on trading intraday price action trading.
 In this video, I am demonstrating how to read forex price action on an intraday basis for short term price action trading.
 For those of you wanting to learn advanced price action, make sure to check out my price action course where you learn rule-based systems to trade the forex market using high-probability setups backed by quantitative price action data using simple to learn price action strategies.

 Kind Regards,